Darzamat12/testingtask/README.md

 ### What i used
-Simple create-react-app,
+Simple create-react-app;
-NodeJs for reading and creating files, creating a local server for fetching data from it Jest for some tests
+NodeJs for reading and creating files, creating a local server for fetching data from it;
+Jest for some tests;
-Prettier to make code look better
+Prettier to make code look better;
 ### Author

 Alexey Lapitsky